seemoo-lab/nexmon/BLUETOOTH_README.md

 **nexmon.mk.2_bt.awk:** `buildtools/scripts/nexmon.mk.2_bt.awk`

-This awk-script is used to generate a proper `MAKEFILE` under consideration that we don't build a WiFi firmware patch, but a bluetooth one.
+This awk-script is used to generate a proper `MAKEFILE` under consideration that we don't build a WiFi firmware patch, but a Bluetooth one.

-**bt_patch_alignment.py**: `buildtools/scripts/bt_patch_alignment.py`

-This script handles 4-byte alignment If the patches which is going to be compiled patches at a non 4-byte-aligned address, it is needed to create an aligned patch.
-This is needed due to the fact that it's only possible to write to 4-byte aligned addresses.

 #### Firmware

-**BCM 4330c0:**
+**BCM 43305c0:**
-- firmware: `firmware/bcm433c0_BT/`
+- firmware: `firmware/bcm4335c0_BT/`

 #### Common Code
 **common between all nexmon projects:**